 That's why the beauty industry has given us a variety of different products specifically formulated to care for different skin types.

-Here’s what you need to know about them.
+There are a lot of different types of cleansers - foam, gel, cream, and clay.
+Here's what you need to know about them.

 But it doesn't have to be confusing at all.
 Let's clear the air.